 Microsampling in Omics

 Omics technologies demand very sensitive instruments.
-This is because even the smallest of external factor affecting a lab experiment may impact the outcome of the results.
+This is because even the smallest of external factors affecting a lab experiment may impact the outcome of the results.
 Therefore, high-level selectivity in the equipment applied is needed.
-Microsampling technology qualifies in application since it promises a collection of small samples of biological fluid while maintaining sample integrity.
+Microsampling technology can provide a collection of small samples of biological fluid while maintaining sample integrity.

-The availability of a universal biomarker detector (omics) together with microsampling could mean a never-before-seen evolution in the field of medicine.
-A single drop of blood could map an individual’s phenome and genome.
+The availability of a universal biomarker detector (omics) together with microsampling could be the next step in the evolution of medicine.
+For example, a single drop of blood (a microsample) could map an individual’s phenome and genome.

-With this information, it would be possible to detect any significant abnormalities and immediately act upon the information.
-This means better-personalized medicine as well as brighter futures for both patients and medical practitioners.
+With this information, it would be possible to detect any significant abnormalities and act upon the information.
+This means better personalized medicine, which translates as a brighter future for both patients and medical practitioners.